stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   c -.-> i
 ```

-Then the egress gateway can be *bridged* with upstream dependencies by giving them a common parent, and likewise the ingress gateway can be bridged with downstream dependencies.
+Then the egress gateway can be *bridged* with upstream nodes by giving them a common parent, and likewise the ingress gateway can be bridged with downstream nodes.

 ```mermaid
 flowchart TD